Sherbro people: History

 The Sherbro were one of many indigenous peoples living in the territory of Sierra Leone before the colonial era.
 The first interaction with Europeans came during the 15th century, when Portuguese explorers, settlers, and traders came to the area.

 The English followed soon after and, in the 1620s, they had a number of agents trading and purchasing items in the Sherbro Country.
-The Sherbro intermarried with them.
+The Sherbro intermarried with them, establishing some of the region's most prominent chieftaincy families by doing so.
 Like the later Krio, who developed in Sierra Leone after the colony was established, the Sherbro have a more westernized culture than that of other indigenous ethnic groups there.
 From the beginning of the settlement of liberated slaves in Sierra Leone, the ancestors of the Krio generally intermarried with their allies the Sherbro.

 Relationship with the Krios

-Many Sherbro assimilate as Krio, as they share the Christian faith and Western names.
+Many Sherbro assimilate as Krio (or Creole), as they share the Christian faith and Western names.
 According to Anaïs Ménard, the only Sierra Leonean ethnic group whose culture is similar (in terms of its embrace of Western culture) are Westernized members of the Sherbro people.
 Because some of the Sherbro interacted with Portuguese and English traders and intermarried with them in the mid-fifteenth to eighteenth centuries (producing Afro-European clans such as the Sherbro Tuckers and Sherbro Caulkers), some of the Sherbro have a more westernized culture than that of other Sierra Leone ethnic groups.

 As Creoles settled in places such as Bonthe for trading and missionary purposes, the Creoles intermarried with their allies the Sherbros from as far back as the 18th century.
 However, since the independence of Sierra Leone, all ethnic groups in Sierra Leone have been inter-marrying increasingly.